datagrok/subcommander/README.md

   `deactivate`, just type CTRL+D or `exit`.
 - Now `pip` behaves as you would expect. `pip` installs to your system or user-level environment unless you call it like `proj inve pip`.

-### Hook scripts and environment variables

-If you would like to call hook scripts or set variables into the environment specific to your project, just add those commands to the context file `.proj.context`.
-If you would like to hook into each invocation of your script regardless of context, you may also create an executable script named `~/.projrc`.

-The context file is, by default, acutally an _executable shell script_.
-You can replace it with any executable, written in any language, as long as you follow its convention of executing (with `exec()`) its argument list.

 ## Other tools like this one